digitalocean/doctl/README.md

 ## Authenticating with DigitalOcean

-In order to use `doctl`, you need to authenticate with DigitalOcean by providing an access token, which can be created from the [Applications & API](https://cloud.digitalocean.com/account/api/tokens) section of the Control Panel.
+To use `doctl`, you need to authenticate with DigitalOcean by providing an access token, which can be created from the [Applications & API](https://cloud.digitalocean.com/account/api/tokens) section of the Control Panel.
 You can learn how to generate a token by following the [DigitalOcean API guide](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2).

 Docker users will have to use the `DIGITALOCEAN_ACCESS_TOKEN` environmental variable to authenticate, as explained in the Installation section of this document.